andy-schulz/thekla-examples/courses/cucumber/060_Use_the_World_Object/README.md

 ## Exercise

+1. Implement the example with the calculator object
+    - The Calculator is stored under ``/src/calculator/Calculator.js``

+    Please Do:

+    1. Create an instance of the Calculator object in the ``Given`` step
+    2. Do the calculation in the ``When`` step
+    3. Print the calculation in the ``Then`` step

 1. Calculate the result from the current example and check if the result is correct.
 Fail the step in case the result does not match the expectation.